mseminatore/bintools/cisc/README.md

 Instruction | Description
 ----------- | -----------
-ADD | A <- A + memory
+ADD | add memory/immediate byte into A
-ADDI | A <- A + immediate
-SUB |
-AND |
+AND | logical AND of A and memory/immediate
-OR |
-NOT |
-XOR |
-LDA | load A from memory
-LDAI | load A from immediate
-LDX | load X from
 CALL | branch to a subroutine
+LAX | load A using X as a pointer
+LDA | load A from memory/immediate
+LDX | load X from memory/immediate
+JEQ | branch on equal
+JMP | unconditional branch
+JNE | branch on not equal
+NOP | no or null operation
+NOT | (not yet implemented)
+OR | logical OR of A and memory/immediate
+POP | pop one or more registers from the stack
 PUSH | push one or more registers onto the stack
-STA | store A
-STX | store X
-POP | pop one or more registers from the stack
 RET | return from subroutine
 RTI | return from interrupt
-JMP | unconditional branch
-JNE | branch on not equal
-JEQ | branc on equal
+STA | store A to memory
+STX | store X to memory
+SUB | subtract memory/immediate from A
+SWI | (not yet implemented)
+XOR | logical XOR of A and memory/immediate

 ## Interrupts